JuKyoKim/shellScripts/readme.md

 2. source the test.sh file in bash_profile to make it easy to use
 3. move all references from bash_profile to a different file and just source that
 4. update this readme with any quick tips and tricks i find along the way (external shell scripts + other tools i've used in the past!
 Should check my stars for this information!)
+5. need to update with initial setup shell script info
+6. need to update with all of the export list being sourced